During the age of VHS, if one wanted better quality video, one had to opt for S-VHS.

 Working S-Video Ports

-This is crucial as you’ll most likely be using the S-Video port to playback S-VHS tapes or to capture video to digital.
+This is crucial as you’ll most likely be using the S-Video port to playback S-VHS tapes or to capture video digitally.
 You would want to make sure that the S-Video ports are working fine.

 Some sets would require a remote to operate the S-VHS player.
 Important functions like Play, Stop, Rewind, and Fast Forward are not found on the player but on the remote.